 Fortunately, John’s reaction was catlike.
 He burst out of the truck, before Khumba’s teeth made contact, and backed away to create some distance.
 I had no time to breathe a sigh of relief, because as John backed away he drew a Glock nine millimeter handgun from his waist and leveled the barrel at Khumba, who was displaying the command presence of a mother grizzly bear protecting her cub.
 I had made it to the back door and grabbed Khumba’s tail with both hands to prevent him pursuing John.
 After convincing John that I had the dog secure he kicked the door closed and holstered his weapon.
 I then took a little time to introduce the two of them properly.
 Once the initial surprise was over Khumba settled into a nap on the back seat and we drove on to our remaining errands without incident.
 John didn’t nap, however, and did a lot of “checking his six” to constantly confirm that Khumba was still lying down for the rest of the drive.

 The incident made an indelible imprint on both Khumba and John.
 Khumba still spends boarding time at my house, and John is the only visitor that he barks at during those times.
 John was lucky he had the skills to escape with his face intact, and Khumba was lucky not to be ventilated by John’s Glock.

 They both reminded me how dangerous complacency can be.
 Just because I have two friends I trust and love doesn’t mean those two friends will necessarily trust and love each other.

-For more AWESOME stories about dogs, be sure to pick up a copy of Tim’s book, Loose Screws and Rescues, on Amazon or Barnes & Noble using the buttons below.
+For more AWESOME stories about dogs, be sure to pick up a copy of Tim’s book, Loose Screws and Rescues, on his website or Barnes & Noble using the buttons below.
 If you’re local to North Texas and need a great dog trainer, check out www.grapevinek9.com.